lucaboriani/testing-stuff/README.md

 Special attention will here be given to frontend tooling and frameworks.

-**Please note this is a work in progress, any constuctive contribution and suggestion is friendly wellcome :)**
+**Please note this is a work in progress, any constuctive contribution and suggestion is friendly welcome :)**

 Currently the "Blog" is built with [Astro🚀](https://astro.build/)